 On September 24, in Utah, Hyrum Mack Smith's widow delivered her baby, but she died of the birthing process, leaving the prophet's five little grandchildren orphans.
 Many other Utahns lost loved ones at the same time, as that was the very week the Spanish Influenza hit Utah.

 The War ended in November of 1918, but the flu raged on.
 In one week that month, the town of Brevig Mission, Alaska lost 85% of its population to the flu.
 30,000 San Franciscans took to the streets to celebrate the end of the war.
-As over 2,000 citizens of their city had died of the influenza, so the revelers were required by law to wear face masks.
+As over 2,000 citizens of their city had died of the influenza, the revelers were required by law to wear face masks.
+(Sound familiar?)
 On November 21st, sirens announced that it was now safe to remove the masks.
 The next month, 5,000 new cases of influenza were reported in San Francisco.